 There’s no question that technology has helped improve healthcare on many levels.
 For starters, technology can vastly improve the doctor-patient relationship, as well as deliver overall patient value.
 Further, modern communication technology is a vital part of healthcare in the wake of social distancing.
 As an example, telehealth was already gaining traction as a convenient and cost-effective way to access healthcare before the COVID pandemic hit: In its aftermath, telehealth has proven vital to patients around the world, whether they’re being treated for COVID, a mental health disorder, or another medical condition altogether.

-Yet for all its virtues and benefits, the technology that connects patients with their healthcare providers in real-time, from virtually any location, is far from perfect.
+Yet, the technology that connects patients with their healthcare providers in real-time, from virtually any location, is far from perfect for all its virtues and benefits.
 Digital communications technology is also largely responsible for the ubiquitous nature of medical misinformation, which effectively saturates the internet.
 And in the realm of misinformation, Facebook leads the pack.

 According to Statista, the massively popular site also doubles as a news source.
 In fact, Facebook is the leading social network in the U.S. that’s used for weekly news access.
 All it takes is a single click, and a Facebook user can share fake news and information with potentially thousands of other users.
-In many cases, it can be difficult to ascertain the reliability of a source shared via Facebook, and the unfortunate reality is that the bulk of your patients won’t take the time to fact check potentially false or misleading medical claims.
+In many cases, it can be difficult to ascertain the reliability of a source shared via Facebook.
+The unfortunate reality is that the bulk of your patients won’t take the time to fact-check potentially false or misleading medical claims.

 Increasingly, the task of combating fake news related to healthcare rests in the hands of medical professionals.